Top Best Beginner Mountain Bike available now

 Even if this Mongoose comes equipped with disk brakes, made to keep control on single-track rides.
 If you are willing to spend a little bit more, or if you consider yourself an advanced-beginner, this violent (in a good way!) and dominant slate colored Mountain bike should be your best option.

 In plain good English, it is all you need to get out on the trails.
-Moreover, this Raleigh Mountain Bike comes further equipped with Tektro Auriga Hydraulic disc brakes, offering greatest stopping power in all terrains and in all weather conditions.
+Moreover, this mountain bike comes further equipped with Tektro Auriga Hydraulic disc brakes, offering greatest stopping power in all terrains and in all weather conditions.

 Its 100mm fork travel will also allow your ride to be fluid and velvety.
 I know you may be scared by now, thinking I will show you another 1K+ bike, but you are wrong.
 This bike will set you a sum, but guess what, it is available in two pretty cool and standard colors – black and blue.